 For the kids, there's Halloween fun every year at the Audubon Zoo.
-The zoo will hold its annual Halloween extravaganza from October 26-28.
-The zoo will close early and families with children under 12 can enjoy games, a haunted house, the ghost train, and, of course, trick-or-treating, all free of charge with the $20 admission ticket.
-Costumes are definitely welcome.
+Benefitting the Children's Hospital of New Orleans and operations of the zoo itself, Boo at the Zoo features three days of weekend family fun at the zoo.
+On October 25, 26, and 27, 2019, the zoo cuts its regular hours short, and families with children under 12 can enjoy games, a haunted house, the ghost train, and, of course, trick-or-treating, all included in a $20 admission ticket.

 The Gallier Historic House Museum on Royal Street in the French Quarter is fun to visit any time of the year to see how the Creoles lived in early New Orleans.
-But during October, the historic house is in mourning, with displays of funeral clothing and mourning articles of the Victorian era.
-The tours will explore the culutral significance of death in New Orleans and how people mourned in the Victorian era.
-This year the mourning begins on October 18.
+If you stop by in October, though, you'll get a unique chance to see how the Creole dealt with death and mourning.
+On display all October long, the Creole Death and Mourning Exhibition features funeral clothing and mourning articles of the Victorian era.
+Book a tour through the exhibit from 10 a.m. to 3 p.m.
+Thursdays through Tuesdays all month long starting on Thursday, October 3, 2019.
+The tours will explore the cultural significance of death in New Orleans and how people mourned in the Victorian era.

 This family favorite takes place annually in late October in the Carousel Gardens Amusement Park and includes music, face painting, trick-or-treating, rides, and a pumpkin patch.
 All proceeds go to maintain and improve the park, so you'll be helping this City of New Orleans landmark while you and your kids are having Halloween fun.
 Ghosts in the Oaks takes place from October 17 to 20, 2019, from 5 to 9 p.m., and tickets must be purchased in advance online, though children 3 and under don't need a ticket for admission.